Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 # Features for nerds:
 Added MP-specific console commands. (type "krok help" to show)<br>
+This mod uses Unity Netcode as the networking library.<br>
 Complete player and interactions synchronization.<br>
 All in-game POIs and Items are synchronized.<br>
 Simple world synchronization. (tiles and fluids)<br>